teriblus/fullcalendar-site-static/_docs-v4/event-display/eventRender.md

 </table>

-The `eventRender` callback function can modify `element`.
+The `eventRender` callback function can modify `el`.
 For example, it can change its appearance via Element's [style object](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/style).

 The function can also return a brand new element that will be used for rendering instead.
 For all-day [background events](background-events), you must be sure to return a `<td>`.